dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 ```

 ### Sign the transaction with your dWallet
-First of all, in order to sign the transaction, we copied the inner function of Transaction `hashForWitnessV0`and modified its output.
+First of all, in order to sign the transaction, we copied the inner function of Transaction `hashForWitnessV0` and modified its output.
 We do it because the bitcoin hashes the bytes of a message twice using sha256.

+We want to allow seeing the message to be signed before it's hashed.
+Once you want to sign this message, hash it **once** before you send it to the dWallet Network.
-The dWallet Network also hashes the message one time before it signs it so we need to modify the message output in order to avoid hashing 3 times instead of two.
+The dWallet Network also hashes the message one time before it signs it.
+This way we'll eventually perform two *sha256* hashes on the message to sign, just like Bitcoin.

-Please copy these functions as is in order to use them to generate the bytes to sign.
+Please copy these functions as-is in order to use them to generate the bytes to sign.
 ```typescript
 function varSliceSize(someScript: Buffer): number {
     const length = someScript.length;